 If you’re like me, exploring the world and all its deepest corners is one of your biggest wishes.
 The only problem is where to start?
-There’s hundreds of stunning places calling out to the traveller in you.
+There’s hundreds of stunning places calling out to the traveler in you.
 Here are a few ideas to get you started!

 MALY SEMYACHIK, RUSSIA